YadavYashvant/ChatJet/README.md

 # ChatJet
-Making a chatting app in Jetpack Compose.
+Making a chatting app in Jetpack Compose, with simple UI.